qgis/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

 To make sure that you don't accidentally move these elements around now that you've aligned them you can lock items into place:

-* With both the label and map selected, click the closed padlock over a rectangle/:guilabel:`Lock Selected Items` button in the Actions Toolbar.
+* With both the label and map selected, click the |lockitems| :sup:`Lock Selected Items` button in the Actions Toolbar.

 Note: Click the open padlock/:guilabel:`Unlock All Items` button in the Actions Toolbar to edit the items again.